peruzzi9/Microservices/Readme.txt

    we can easily configure it to serve up any static assets our app requires.
    This will save the overhead of passing through these requests for Node to handle.

+4- Configure NGINX for Load Balancing

+  we created three simple servers server4_1  /  server4_2  /  server4_3
+  - those servers will serve /api4 requests
+  - server4_3 is down / offline
+  - nginx file configured  to support Load Balancing for /api4
+  - see nginx configuration file to understand this .
+  - batch file was created to kill all nginx runnuing tasks ( kill_all_nginx_tasks.bat )